 Watch the recipe

 As I mention in my NEW free guide to get you motivated to cook better than you ever have at home, The Chef’s Mindset, going out to eat can be an awesome source of inspiration!
 If you know me, I’ve been playing around with achieving the perfect gravy alongside my poutine for many years.
-I find the most flavourful gravy comes from those at food trucks here in Ottawa, Canada.
-I did have a gravy recipe out when I first launched my poutine recipe about 5 years ago, but as time went on I knew it was still missing that extra punch of flavour.
+I find the most flavorful gravy comes from those at food trucks here in Ottawa, Canada.
+I did have a gravy recipe out when I first launched my poutine recipe about 5 years ago, but as time went on I knew it was still missing that extra punch of flavor.
 You’ll see in this recipe what to do to REALLY take your gravy to the next level!

 I worked this gravy out while testing my full poutine recipe, and it was too good to leave buried in one post.
-A proper poutine gravy sits between a beef gravy and a savoury sauce — rich and beefy but still pourable, built on a butter-and-flour roux and seasoned with garlic, onion, Worcestershire and soy.
+A proper poutine gravy sits between a beef gravy and a savory sauce — rich and beefy but still pourable, built on a butter-and-flour roux and seasoned with garlic, onion, Worcestershire and soy.
 It comes together in one saucepan in about 40 minutes, and it is just as good over mashed potatoes or a Sunday roast.

 The One Thing That Makes It Work

 Reduce first, thicken second.
 Once the base is built, let the gravy simmer until it has reduced by half — that is what concentrates the bouillon, broth and seasonings into something with real depth.
 Only then do you stir in a cornstarch slurry and simmer until it coats the back of a spoon.
-Thicken too early and you lock in a thin, watery flavour; reduce first and it tastes like it has been simmering all afternoon.
+Thicken too early and you lock in a thin, watery flavor; reduce first and it tastes like it has been simmering all afternoon.

 Pro tip